 What Is A VoIP Caller?
 7 Things You Need to Know in 2023

-As the world becomes more and more digitized, it’s no surprise that phone calls are following suit.
+As the world becomes increasingly digitized, it’s no surprise that phone calls are following suit.

 While VoIP has been around for a while, it’s only recently that the technology has become mainstream.

-With many great VOIP providers on the market, there’s never been a better time to switch to VoIP.
+With many great VOIP providers, there’s never been a better time to switch to VoIP.

 But what is a VoIP caller?